 The CAP Code requires that prices in ads include non-optional taxes, duties, fees and charges that apply to all or most buyers.
 This applies to all advertising and marketing materials, including websites and social media profiles.

-Because the correct use of VAT-inclusive and VAT-exclusive prices is a recurring issue in ASA complaints across industries and media, the CAP Compliance team have issued some best practice guidance to help you get your price quotes right.
+Because the correct use of VAT-inclusive and VAT-exclusive prices is a recurring issue in ASA complaints across industries and media, we have some best practice guidance from our Compliance team to help you get your price quotes right.

 Here are some pointers to get you started: